Dancing on the Pier — 90 Summers Ago

 —President Franklin Roosevelt, 1933

-Top prize money reached $2,000 (that’s $42,000+ in today’s dollars) and typically participants (couples and solos) had to dance at least 1,000 hours (with 15-minute breaks) to win.
-Rules enforced rigorously called for all dancers to be in constant motion.
+Top prize money reached $2,000 (about $45,000 today) and typically the participants (both couples and solos) had to dance at least 1,000 hours (with 15-minute breaks) to win.
+Rules enforced rigorously called for all dancers to be in constant state of motion.
 Any dancer whose knee hit the ground was disqualified.
 Talk about Depression coping?

 By 1935 “Red” Skelton was working on the “Recreation Pier” — paid $25 a week for his emcee duties in Long Branch.
 In later years Skelton’s star would burn bright.
 Procter & Gamble signed him to a $9.5 million contract in 1951 to work in Hollywood.
 The “Clown Prince of TV” would go on to entertain CBS prime-time audiences for some 20 years.